Layering Skin Care Products With Dimethicone Including Retinol

 This is an excellent question.
 The skin care products that you apply, and their ingredients, do affect each other in a number of ways.
 Absorption is one of them.
-We layer products because some ingredients can't be placed together in the same bottle, tube or jar.
+We layer products because some ingredients can't be placed together in the same bottle, tube or jar and stored for months to years but are compatible and active when layered on your skin for 12 hours.

 The layering order of skin care products is important to product results, but it's also difficult to be absolutely certain that we know what's actually going on at the skin level.
 That's because it's not possible to study all the product or ingredient combinations.
 At some point, we have to think things through with general scientific principles as best we can.